LeonardoGentile/react-mobx-router5/CONTRIBUTING.md

 > Short and descriptive example bug report title
 >
-> A summary of the issue and the browser/OS environment in which it occurs.
+> A summary of the issue and the environment (browser/OS, npm, node, rollup, webpack...with relative versions) in which it occurs.
 If suitable, include the
 > steps required to reproduce the bug.
 >
 > 1. This is the first step